darktable-org/dtdocs/content/special-topics/program-invocation/darktable-cli.md

 `--bpp <bpp>`
 : Define the bit depth of the exported image.
 Permitted values depend on the output file format.

+---

-_Note: This option is not currently functional.
-If you need to define the bit depth you need to use the following workaround:_
+**Note:** This option is not currently functional.
+If you need to define the bit depth you need to use the following workaround:

 ```
     --core
     --conf plugins/imageio/format/<FORMAT>/bpp=<VALUE>
 ```
-_where `<FORMAT>` is the name of the selected output format._
+where `<FORMAT>` is the name of the selected output format.

+---

 `--hq <0|1|true|false>`
 : Define whether to use high quality resampling during export (see the [export selected](../../module-reference/utility-modules/lighttable/export-selected.md) module for more details).
 Defaults to true.